 Question: What Must I Give Employees Who Are Leaving Our Company?

-A “For Your Benefits” brochure published by the CA EDD outlining an employee’s rights to several state benefit programs.
-The most recent publication (DE2320) is dated November 2006.
-You may order these from our office or download the lengthy EDD DE form 2320 here.
+- A “For Your Benefits” brochure (DE 2320) published by the CA EDD outlining an employee’s rights to several state benefit programs.
+You may order these from our office or download the lengthy EDD DE Form 2320pdf here.

-The California Health Insurance Premium Payment (HIPP) Program also requires that employers give separating employees notice of their rights under the HIPP laws for assistance in paying medical premiums.
-You may download a sample HIPP Notice here.
+- The California Health Insurance Premium Payment (HIPP) Program also requires that employers give separating employees notice of their rights under the HIPP law for assistance in paying medical premiums.
+You may download a sample HIPP Notice

 Employees who also have profit sharing, retirement funds, 401k, etc. should also receive notice of the options of the disbursement of these funds, although this does not have to be done by the last day of work.
 Each plan should have a notice period set out in the plan documents.